Psychopath Free (2015) explains the psychopath’s strategies to control partners.

 PROS

-Psychopath Free has helped thousands and thousands of people.
+Psychopath Free has helped thousands of people, and that’s always great to hear.

 Review